TBD9rain/quick_ref/git.md

 Automatically, cloned branches and pushed branches are tracked with corresponing remote branches.

-To manually set a remote upstream branch for current branch of local repository:
+To manually set a remote upstream branch for current branch:
 ```
 git branch -u <remote>/<remote_branch>
 ```